- About Us

 The following example of a correctly written check is provided as a guide:

-(DO NOT SIGN THE BACK OF THE CHECK)
+(DO NOT SIGN THE BACK OF YOUR CHECK)

 Two photos of you.
 Please read the following SPECIFICATIONS